-RSC 2004 agreed that Contracting Parties should report the discharges from their non-nuclear sub-sectors annually using the agreed reporting template.
-Data has been collected for the years 2005 - 2011.
-Not all Contracting Parties have provided data, for 2011: 6 out of 8 Contracting Parties reported for oil/gas; 8 Contracting Parties reported on their university and research; and, 7 Contracting Parties reported on their medical sector.
-The number of Contracting Parties reporting and the completeness of the reports seem to have reached a plateau somewhere short of 100%.
+RSC 2004 agreed that Contracting Parties (CPs) should report the discharges from their non-nuclear subsectors annually using the agreed reporting template.
+The data for 2012 have been reported in accordance with the Revised Reporting Procedures for Discharges of Radioactive Substances from Non-Nuclear Sectors.
+Data has been collected for the years from 2005 to 2012.
+Not all CPs have provided data, for 2012: 6 out of 8 CPs reported for oil/gas; 8 CPs reported on their university and research; and, 7 CPs reported on their medical sector.
+The number of CPs reporting and the completeness of the reports seem to have reached a plateau somewhere short of 100%.

-There is sufficient data to make an assessment for 2011.
+There is sufficient data to make an assessment for 2012.
 The reports for produced water discharges from the oil/gas sub-sector cover the major contributions and, although incomplete, it is possible to judge the relative contribution from the medical sub-sector.
 Other sub-sectors are either well reported or make relatively insignificant contributions.